Diabetic Carrot Cake Recipe – Sugar Control

 Instructions

-1. Preheat Oven: Preheat your oven to 350°F (175°C).
-Grease a 9-inch round cake pan or line it with parchment paper.
+Preheat your oven to 350°F (175°C) and lightly grease a 9-inch round cake pan with oil or non-stick spray.

-2. Mix Dry Ingredients: In a medium bowl, whisk together the whole wheat flour, baking powder, baking soda, cinnamon, nutmeg, and salt.
+In a medium bowl, combine the whole wheat flour, baking powder, baking soda, salt, and pumpkin pie spice.
+Whisk together until well mixed.

-3. Blend Wet Ingredients: In a separate large bowl, combine the unsweetened applesauce, stevia or erythritol, and eggs.
-Beat well until smooth.
+In a separate large bowl, combine the unsweetened applesauce, stevia (or erythritol), eggs, vanilla extract, and neutral oil.
+Beat the mixture until smooth.

-4. Combine Mixtures: Gradually add the dry ingredients to the wet mixture, stirring until just combined.
-Fold in the grated carrots and optional nuts.
+Gradually add the dry ingredients to the wet mixture, mixing until just combined.
+Be careful not to overmix.

-3. Frost Cake: Once the cake has cooled, spread the frosting evenly over the top and sides.
+Once the cake has cooled completely, spread the cream cheese frosting evenly over the top and sides of the cake.

 Special Note